Inside Politics

 Inside Politics is a political talk show, broadcast on CNN.
 Originally hosted by Catherine Crier and Bernard Shaw, and then Shaw and Judy Woodruff, the show ran from 1992 to 2005 before being cancelled.
 The program was revived in 2014 with John King as host.
 What was a Sunday morning talk show was then expanded to additional weekday broadcasts in 2016.
 Abby Phillip began hosting the Sunday edition in 2021, renamed as Inside Politics Sunday.
 In April 2023, CNN announced that Dana Bash would take over as permanent host while John King would depart the program to work on a new project.
 Also in 2023, it was announced that Manu Raju would take over from Abby Phillip on Inside Politics Sunday (as Phillip became host of the new weeknight program CNN NewsNight with Abby Phillip).

-The show is broadcast weekdays noon to 1:00 pm ET on CNN and Sunday 8:00 am to 9:00 am ET, with a replay at 11:00 am to noon ET from CNN's studios in Washington, D.C..
-The Sunday edition is also shown on CNN International.
+The show is broadcast weekdays noon to 1:00 pm ET on CNN and also Sunday 8:00 am to 9:00 am ET, with a replay at 11:00 am to noon ET on CNN and CNN International from CNN's studios in Washington, D.C..